wzulfikar/lifelog/programming/php/TDD_with_Gulp_and_Laravel_Elixir.md

 > the `tdd` task is defined by `laravel-elixir`.

 using `phpspec`, you can start defining ur spec with something this: `phpspec describe UserRegistration`

+run the spec using `phpspec run` so it will create `UserRegistration` class if you have not created it.